Food for thought. Agri-technologies have the potential to transform food production.

 Technology is advanced and varied and covers innovation relating to agriculture from robotics to improving crop yields.

-Greengage Lighting Ltd is one example; based at The Roslin Institute, the company provides induction powered “clip on” lighting and sensors to livestock farmers.
+Greengage Lighting Ltd is one example; based at Roslin Innovation Centre, the company provides induction powered “clip on” lighting and sensors to livestock farmers.

 Lighting is an important system within large scale intensive farming and Greengage are market leaders providing cutting edge products that enable farmers to better grow food and improve animal welfare while running a sustainable and profitable business.
 Greenagage's ALIS LED lamps clip onto inductive power systems delivering reliable, energy efficient and suitable lighting for poultry, pig and cattle livestock.

 Another example is Well Cow, a subsidiary of the Roslin Foundation, and based at Pentlands Science Park.
 The company was established to introduce new technology to improve animal health monitoring.

 The Well Cow bolus remotely monitors cattle herds, rumen pH and temperature, allowing optimisation of nutrition management for cows to improve their health and welfare.
 Farmers can use the data to optimise the diets for their cattle and consequently improve production efficiency and ultimately the profitability of their business.

 The Agri-Tech Catalyst was set up by Innovate UK, DFID and BBSRC with £70 million investment to help make the UK a world leader in agricultural technology, innovation and sustainability.
 The funding scheme helps businesses and researchers commercialise their research and develop innovative solutions to global challenges in the agri-tech sector.